Office of the Vice President for

 Historically Underutilized Businesses (HUB)

-The University will comply fully with the letter and spirit of Chapter 2161 of the Texas government Code (refer to Board Policy 57.04 and System Administrative Memorandum 03.B.02).
+The University will comply fully with the letter and spirit of Texas Government Code, Chapter 2161 of the Texas Government Code (refer to UH System board of Regents Board Policy 55.04 and System Administrative Memorandum 03.B.02).
 It is the originating units responsibility to be mindful of campus Historically Underutilized Business goals and make a good faith effort to utilize HUB vendors for contractual services whenever possible.
 Unit heads should work with the campus HUB Coordinator, the Purchasing Manager in Business Services, to meet these goals.

 Designation of Central Contract Repository and Records Retention